Spain Wealth Tax Calculator for Non-Residents

 Your estimate

 This estimate is for guidance only and does not constitute tax advice.
 Non-residents should file using state rules (Modelo 714) unless regional rules are more favourable — this calculator applies the most favourable option for each region shown.
+For Valencia, the calculator compares the Valencia scale (€1,000,000 threshold) with the state scale (€700,000 threshold) and applies whichever results in a lower tax.
 Regional legislation changes frequently.
-Your actual liability may differ depending on your specific circumstances and applicable tax treaties.

 Wealth Tax in Spain for non-residents: what you need to know